tsakshi29/CodeClause_WineQualityPrediction/README.md

 # CodeClause_WineQualityPrediction
-Here I created a Wine Quality Prediction Model using Machine learning The following concepts used :
+Here I created a Wine Quality Prediction Model using Machine learning. and The following concepts were used :
 1. Data Manipulation
 2. Data Visulization
 3. Data Wrangling